F1.3 Design sample basic budgets to manage finances for various earning and spending scenarios.

 When learning about financial management, the effectiveness of a budget should be explored.

-A budget is a very effective planning tool that help us to visualize the cycle of money.
+A budget is a very effective planning tool that helps us to visualize the cycle of money.
 It is important, however, not to overload the budgets that students will be working with.
 It can be easy as an adult to see things left out of a budget and want to make it as realistic as possible, but educators need to present budget scenarios that are relevant and realistic to students.

 The Basic Budget